Home Travel Intelligence Milan Luxury Shopping

 Bvlgari Hotel Milano

-The most central of the Milan luxury hotels for Quadrilatero shopping — the hotel sits one block from Via Montenapoleone, in a private garden setting that is genuinely difficult to believe exists in central Milan.
-58 rooms and suites, the best urban garden in the city, and a concierge with deep relationships across the surrounding flagship houses.
-The right answer for travellers whose entire shopping plan is the Quadrilatero.
+The most central of the Milan luxury hotels for Quadrilatero shopping, set in a private garden that's hard to believe exists in the centre.
+58 rooms and suites, and a concierge with deep relationships across the surrounding houses.
+The right answer when the Quadrilatero is your whole plan.

 Mandarin Oriental Milan

-Equidistant from Via Montenapoleone and the Galleria, with the largest spa of any Milan luxury hotel and the strongest contemporary art programme.
-104 rooms and suites across four restored 18th-century palazzos.
-Concierge access to the major flagships is excellent.
+Equidistant from Montenapoleone and the Galleria, with the largest spa of any Milan luxury hotel and a strong contemporary-art programme, across four restored 18th-century palazzi.
+Concierge access to the flagships is excellent.

-Set in a restored 15th-century convent on Via Gesù, immediately east of Via Montenapoleone — possibly the most direct walking access of any Milan hotel to the Quadrilatero, and a courtyard cloister that makes it feel materially separate from the surrounding city.
-118 rooms and suites.
-The right answer for travellers who want the most immediate proximity to the shopping streets.
+A restored 15th-century convent on Via Gesù, immediately east of Montenapoleone — arguably the most direct walking access of any hotel to the Quadrilatero, with a cloistered courtyard that feels separate from the city.

 Park Hyatt Milano

-Adjacent to the Galleria Vittorio Emanuele and 5 minutes walk from Via Montenapoleone.
-Modern luxury aesthetic, the largest standard rooms of any central Milan hotel, and the best location for travellers combining the Galleria and the Quadrilatero in equal measure.
+Adjacent to the Galleria Vittorio Emanuele and five minutes from Montenapoleone, with the largest standard rooms of any central Milan hotel.
+Best for travellers weighting the Galleria and the Quadrilatero equally.

 Armani Hotel Milano

-The Armani brand hotel on Via Manzoni 31, integrated into the Armani complex.
-The right answer specifically for Armani loyalists who want full immersion — and the only hotel in Milan where staying at the property gives you direct access to the Armani Privé spa and the upper floors of the Armani Manzoni complex.
+The Armani brand hotel inside the Manzoni complex — the right answer for Armani loyalists wanting full immersion, and the only property giving direct access to the Armani/Privé spa and the upper floors of the complex.

 Serravalle Designer Outlet